rmhanchate/dvtt-assignments/README.md

  2. Obtaining collapsed faults using equivalence and dominant fault collapsing.
  3. Parallel and Deductive Fault Simulation.
  4. SCOAP Controllability and Observability.

+## Roth's D-Algorithm
+Test Vectors generated for a combinational circuit.
+Supports only two-input gates.